thomasylee/KotML/README.md

 A `CostFunction` represents a differentiable cost function such as least squared error (`OrdinaryLeastSquares` object).

-You can use `StochasticGradientDescent` to estimate functions by building weights that minimize cost.
+You can use `StochasticGradientDescent` to build models of functions by selecting weights that minimize a cost function.
 ```kotlin
 import kotml.math.Vector
 import kotml.regression.functions.Polynomial